 - Take time to give congratulations.

 Needed: An object such as a stone or a small box; an object representing an animal or character, such as a paper butterfly or a flat balloon; paper and colored pencils for each child.

-Variation: The students close their eyes, and the leader hides the butterfly/balloon/etc. somewhere near a fixed object (a table, chair, etc.).
-One of the students has to find the hidden character, and name its position (on top, under, beside, etc.).
-The game continues until each child has had a turn finding the character.
+Variation: Everyone closes their eyes, and the leader hides the butterfly/balloon/etc. somewhere near a fixed object (a table, chair, etc.).
+Someone else has to find the hidden character, and name its position (on top, under, beside, etc.).
+The game continues until each person has had a turn finding the character.